achingbrain/dependency-check/readme.md

+> # This is a temporary fork which is only necessary until [dependency-check-team/dependency-check#127](https://github.com/dependency-check-team/dependency-check/pull/127) or equivalent is merged

 # dependency-check

 checks which modules you have used in your code and then makes sure they are listed as dependencies in your package.json, or vice-versa